Jack Gardner (boxer): Comeback, retirement and death

 Gardner made his comeback in 1953 with five straight victories, knocking out the Italian heavyweight champion Uber Bacilieri and the French heavyweight champion Lucien Touzard.
-On 6 June 1955 Gardner knocked out Johnny Williams (boxer) after 5 rounds in a title eliminator for the British Heavyweight Titles.
+On 6 June 1955 Gardner knocked out Johnny Williams after 5 rounds in a title eliminator for the British Heavyweight Titles.

 However, due to an injury, he never was set to face Don Cockell, therefore never getting his title shot.
 Afterwards, he defeated Kitione Lave after 10 rounds by decision, the only fight in which he was ever knocked down, but lost by TKO in the second round due to cuts to Joe Bygraves.
 At the age of 29, Jack Gardner retired with a record of 28 wins, 23 by knockout, and 6 losses, 2 by TKO due to cuts.

 Gardner retired to his farm in Market Harborough, England, and died at age 52 on 11 November 1978 from a brain tumor.